 Darwin’s Microscope, Swain’s debut collection of poetry, was published in 2009 by Flambard Press.
-It sold out and had a small, second print run, and is currently out of print, as Flambard closed its doors in 2012, when the Independent on Sunday wrote that ‘over the 22 years of its existence, Flambard has grown into one of the finest small publishers in the UK’.
+It sold out before going out of print when Flambard closed its doors in 2012, when the Independent on Sunday wrote that “over the 22 years of its existence, Flambard has grown into one of the finest small publishers in the UK”.

-In the book tour for Darwin’s Microscope, Swain enjoyed sharing readings across the UK for the 2019 ‘Darwin 200’ celebrations, particularly at the University of Cambridge and the University of Aberdeen.
+In the original book tour for Darwin’s Microscope, Swain gave readings across the UK for the 2019 ‘Darwin 200’ celebrations, particularly at the University of Cambridge and the University of Aberdeen.

 The collection has been hailed as “beautiful stuff.
 I was left with the absolute conviction that, with young Kelley entering the field, both natural science and poetry are in good hands.” – Ann Drysdale, Envoi 154, October 2009.